Desk with Laptop, Calculator, Files and small model of house with epc colours

 At the time of writing, the methodology for EPC assessments of existing dwellings is RDSAP 10.
 A significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2027.
 In addition, government consultations indicate future changes to the format of EPCs and minimum rating levels required for private rental properties.
 Approaches to improving EPC ratings will therefore change in the future.

-During an EPC assessment, energy assessors record the number of external doors present at the property.
+Energy assessors record the number of external doors at the property.

 Qualifying doors that have a glazing content of 60% or more are recorded as windows in the assessment rather than doors.